MartinPacker/md2pptx/user-guide.md

 In this case the metadata specifies three things:

-1. The Powerpoint file the presentation is based on is "Martin Master.pptx" - which is provided with md2pptx.
+1. The Powerpoint file the presentation is based on is "Martin Template.pptx" - which is provided with md2pptx.
 1. Each page with a title has a title font 24 pixels high.
 1. Each presentation section slide has a title font 30 pixels high.

-All of the above are optional but you will almost certainly want to specify a master.
-Feel free to copy Martin Master.pptx and make stylistic changes.
+All of the above are optional but you will almost certainly want to specify a template.
+Feel free to copy Martin Template.pptx and make stylistic changes.

 For more on metadata see [Controlling The Presentation With Metadata](#controlling-the-presentation-with-metadata).